apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 # 6. sending btc

 Sending BTC is a more involved process.
-We will be using our regular computer booted off the "live" usb to create a transaction, then we will read this transaction off our offline computer using zbarcam, sign the transaction, and transfer the signed transaction back to our live computer, using zbarcam on our regular computer.
+We will be using our regular computer booted off the "live" usb to create a transaction, then we will read this transaction onto our offline computer through a QR code, sign the transaction, and then transfer the signed transaction back to our live computer using another QR code.
+After booting and preparing the online computer and the offline computer, a high-level summary of the steps are shown below:

+1. transfer master public key to online computer
+2. create unsigned transaction on the online computer
+3. transfer unsigned transaction to offline computer
+4. sign transaction
+5. transfer signed transaction to the online computer
+6. broadcast transaction

 Here we go!

 **boot online computer off "live" usb drive**